-Is Carol Ann Duffy sexist?Watch
+Is Carol Ann Duffy sexist?Watch this thread

 For the record, femininism =/= female supremacy.